 That is the magic of black.
 Come to the dark side—you won’t regret it.

 Expand your definition of black

 When playing with black plants, opening up your palette is a must.
 A garden using a strict range of only the blackest of the black not only has painfully few plant options but also looks murky.
 You’re better off letting the entire range of darkness creep into your design.

-One plant that is the height of chic is ‘Red Sensation’ cordyline (Cordyline australis ‘Red Sensation’, USDA Hardiness Zones 10–11 )—a somber fountain of reddish black foliage.
-It is the hint of burgundy in its leaves that allows this perennial to shine reflectively in a garden rather than absorb light, as true black plants do.
-Black mondo grass (Ophiopogon planiscapus ‘Nigrescens’, Zones 6–11, ) is an example of one of these light-absorbing plants.
+One plant that is the height of chic is ‘Red Sensation’ cordyline (Cordyline australis ‘Red Sensation’, Zones 10–11)—a somber fountain of reddish-black foliage.
+It is the hint of burgundy in its leaves that allows this perennial to shine reflectively in a garden rather than to absorb light, as true black plants do.
+Black mondo grass (Ophiopogon planiscapus ‘Nigrescens’, Zones 6–11) is an example of one of those light-absorbing plants.
 It’s a true black, and its leaves suck in light, giving it a matte quality that is almost aloof.
 When contrasted with a ground cover that is more reflective, however, like ‘Ogon’ sedum (Sedum makinoi ‘Ogon’, Zones 6–9), the combination is as cool as it is rambunctious.